Nanette Newman: Career

 In his 1983 book Adventures in the Screen Trade, scriptwriter William Goldman was critical of the fact that Forbes cast his wife (then in her early forties) as Carol, one of the robotic spouses in The Stepford Wives, and revealed that it led to a major rift between them.
 In Goldman's original script (of which, he claimed, about 75% was re-written by Forbes), the android replacement wives were meant to be like (Playboy) "Playmates come to life", the acme of youth and beauty, dressed in skimpy tennis shorts and T-shirts.
 Although Goldman conceded that Newman was both a good actress and attractive, she clearly did not fit his conception of the part ("a sex bomb she isn't"), and he objected to Forbes's decision to change the appearance of the 'wives' (making them older, more demure and much more conservatively dressed), expressing the view that Newman's casting "destroyed the reality of a story that was only precariously real to begin with".
 Goldman also recounted his misgivings about casting an Englishwoman to play an American – although, in the event, Newman delivered a perfect accent, and few viewers would have realised she was not American.

 Newman is from a variety background, acting on stage and also appearing in television advertisements, including for Fairy Liquid.
 She was also a popular regular panellist on a revival of the BBC panel game show What's My Line?
 (1973–74).
-She also starred in the ITV sitcom Let There Be Love which ran for two seasons, in 1982 and 1983.
+She also starred in the ITV sitcom Let There Be Love, which ran for two seasons, in 1982 and 1983.

 In 1990, she was a contestant on Cluedo, facing off against Edward Hardwicke.

-She is the author of thirty children's books and six cookery books; winning a Cookbook of the Year Award with The Summer Cookbook, and presented a children's television cookery programme, Fun Food Factory (1976), she appeared in the 1980s on TVam, cooking during the show.
+Newman is the author of thirty children's books and six cookery books; winning a Cookbook of the Year Award with The Summer Cookbook, and presented a children's television cookery programme, Fun Food Factory (1976), she appeared in the 1980s on TV-am, cooking during the show.

 Personal life

-Newman met actor-writer-director Bryan Forbes in February 1954 on location at Marylebone railway shunting yards, while Forbes was co-starring in the film Wheel of Fate.
+Newman met actor-writer-director Bryan Forbes in February 1953 on location at Marylebone railway shunting yards, while Forbes was co-starring in the film Wheel of Fate.
 Newman, then still at RADA, had been sent along for a job:

 Newman and Forbes married on 27 August 1955, and had two daughters, Emma Forbes and Sarah Standing.
 They were married for 57 years, until Forbes's death in 2013.
 In her first interview after Forbes's death, Newman explained that one of the reasons they were able to keep their marriage together was Forbes's rule that he always took his family with him if he was working overseas for any period longer than two weeks.